Methodology & reading guide

 Engine B - Gale-Shapley

 Idea: Nobel-prize-winning algorithm for stable matchings (the classic "Stable Marriage Problem").
-Each iteration: all available men propose, all women decide — and no matching is stable if two people would prefer each other over their assigned partner.
+Each iteration: all available men propose, all women decide.
+No matching is stable if two people would prefer each other over their assigned partner.

 Hinge uses this logic for its "Most Compatible" feature.